 After 1965, when a new English translation was published, Hermann Hesse’s Demian, together with Siddartha and Der Steppenwolf, came to be associated with America’s burgeoning counterculture.
-Hailed by LSD guru Timothy Leary as “the ultimate guide to the psychedelic experience”, the recently-deceased German writer seemed a kindred spirit to the hippy protest movement, a wise precursor, who shared their goals of expanding consciousness and finding alternative ways of living.
-There followed a surge of interest in Hesse which lasted well into the 1970s.
+Hailed by LSD guru Timothy Leary as “the ultimate guide to the psychedelic experience”, the recently-deceased German writer seemed a kindred spirit to the hippy protest movement, a wise precursor who shared their goals of expanding consciousness and finding alternative ways of living.

 In an article published in 1970, Henry Pachter, a German-born Marxist intellectual, noted his surprise at Hesse’s new popularity and tried for an explanation.
 As a young man in 1920s Germany, Pachter had read Demian with great interest.
-Fifty years later, in a very different society, Pachter found that the powerful prophetic voice he knew from before was stirring up a whole new generation of young people, and this despite the poor translations and the unfamiliarity of many of the novel’s cultural references.
-Pachter concluded, disparaging both Hesse and his earlier self, that the appeal of Demian, like that of Hesse’s other works, lies in the author’s undemanding art.
+Fifty years later, in a very different society, Pachter found that the powerful prophetic voice he knew from before was stirring up a whole new generation of young people, and this despite the poor quality of the translations and the unfamiliarity of many cultural references.
+Pachter concluded, disparaging both Hesse and his earlier self, that Hesse’s appeal lay in the author’s undemanding art.
 Hesse, he claims, does not ask his readers to think, but to feel.
 The central benefit a reader derives from the reading experience is the ability to feel herself while avoiding a cognitive challenge.
-Pachter goes further, though it is not intended as praise.
 Comparing Hesse to J. D. Salinger, he points to Hesse’s basic optimism, which has the existentially challenged protagonists of his novels move towards a solution to their problems.
 This the darker, and presumably superior, The Catcher in the Rye is unable for.

-Pachter does not inquire any further into what a reader of Demian might feel when he ‘feels himself’ through reading the novel.
+Pachter does not inquire any further into what a reader of Demian might feel when she feels herself through reading the novel.
 Had he done so, he might have recognised that much of its appeal stems from its religiosity.
 Rebelliously Gnostic in its insistence on individual insight and on the symbolic language of the soul, Demian is permeated with the longing for a re-connection with a greater reality that is the hallmark of lived religion.
-Hesse’s popularity appears to be greater in times of crisis, when a heartfelt religious longing may well be shared by a larger number of people, whether they identify themselves as religious or not.
-In the case of Demian, the clumsiness and incoherence we see in the protagonist’s break with Christianity may even have enhanced the intensity of that identification.
+In times of crisis, when sales of Hesse’s works tend to be higher, a heartfelt religious longing may be shared by a larger number of people, whether they identify themselves as religious or not.
+In the case of Demian, the clumsiness and incoherence we see in the protagonist’s break with Christianity may even enhance the intensity of that identification.

 Hesse seems to have understood his Demian in these terms.
 In a letter written in 1956, Hesse advised a correspondent in Karlsruhe that if he chose to remain a member of his Christian Church, he should stay away from Demian.
 In explanation, Hesse referred to a specific moral dilemma: What should a Christian do if he is told to go to war and kill the enemy?
 On the one hand, Church and country will tell him to obey.
 On the other hand, the law of God will forbid him to kill.
-This dilemma was much discussed at the time, when Germany was rearming and compulsory military service was being introduced.
+This dilemma was much discussed at the time, when the Cold War had come to dominate politics and international relations, and Germany was preparing for re-armament and the introduction of compulsory military service.
 Hesse wrote that it would be up to his correspondent’s conscience whether he obeyed the law of Church and country or the law of God.
 If at that moment, the young man began to doubt the absolute authority of Church and country, he would be able to profit from reading Demian.
 Evidently, Hesse expected his novel to have a subversive effect on the reader’s inherited moral convictions and cherished ideals.
 Conscience, as presented in Demian, is antinomian.
 Its exercise calls for disobedience towards established norms, accepting the attendant moral risks.
 Conscience should drive the individual onwards in doubt rather than allow her to rest in a collective certainty.

 It may be noted that Hesse’s letter distorts the urgency of the moral dilemma and therefore muddies its reality.
-The question of conscience did not pose itself anywhere near a battlefield, but, abstractly, in placid and prosperous Karlsruhe, where war may have seemed probable, but never actually happened.
-Muddied conceptions and a loose grip seem, however, to be true of Demian.
+The question of conscience did not pose itself anywhere near a battlefield, but abstractly, in placid and prosperous Karlsruhe, where the talk of war may have been causing anxiety, but nobody had yet been ordered to point a gun and take a life.
+Distorted urgencies and muddied realities seem, however, to be characteristic of Demian.
 For Emil Sinclair, awareness and disposition are more important than action.
 Conscience is more about the awareness of a crisis in the perception of right and wrong, and less about concrete choices in concrete situations.
 Still less is it about actually doing something to solve a problem.
 Oetinger, whose Bible remained open to guide him, would not have agreed.

 Such, then, is the person of conscience that the reader of Demian feels herself becoming.